Bee friendly: Keeping mason bees

 Bee friendly yards

-If you want to feed honeybees and bumblebees, also plant flowers that bloom in summer: yarrow, feverfew, Echinacea, penstemon, black-eyed Susan, lavender and salvia all supply nectar and pollen.
+If you want to feed honeybees and bumblebees too, plant flowers that bloom in summer: yarrow, feverfew, Echinacea, penstemon, black-eyed Susan, lavender and salvia all supply nectar and pollen.

 You can group them together, but if you plant them randomly, the bees will find them, says Valbert.